 San Rafael Winter Wonderland

 Downtown San Rafael will once again host its annual holiday Parade & Winter Wonderland.
-In its 37th year, the event will feature a Holiday Marketplace with arts and crafts, live entertainment, children’s activities, free snow sledding and one of the largest Holiday Parades in the Bay Area.
+In its 38th year, the event will feature a Holiday Marketplace with arts and crafts, live entertainment, children’s activities, free snow sledding and one of the largest Holiday Parades in the Bay Area.
 After the parade, Mr. and Mrs. Claus and the mayor of San Rafael will join together to light the dazzling Christmas Tree.
 Fri.
 Nov.
-25, noon (5:30 p.m. parade of lights) Fourth St., B St. to Lootens, San Rafael.
+29, noon-8 p.m.
+(5:30 p.m. parade of lights) Fourth St., B St. to Lootens, San Rafael.

 Jelly Belly Factory Tree Lighting

-Get there early to great Santa as he arrives via firetruck then stick around for a festive day of gingerbread house decorating, horse-drawn wagon rides and roasting chestnuts.
-The tree will be set aglow at 6 p.m.
+Get there early to great Santa as he arrives then stick around for a festive day of gingerbread house decorating, horse-drawn wagon rides, train rides and roasting chestnuts.
 Sat., Dec.
-3, 2:30–9 p.m.
-Fountain Plaza, Tiburon.
+7, 1-5 p.m.
+Point Tiburon Plaza, Tiburon.

 —Kate Loweth & Erin Feher